gpittis/Systems-Reliability/README.md

   - Model-Based vs Data-Driven Approaches

-## Computational Work: AEOLUS Satellite Analysis
+## Computational Work : AEOLUS Satellite Analysis

 This computational work focuses on the **AEOLUS satellite**, which is used for **weather prediction**.
 The study is conducted using **OMERE v4.0**, a radiation analysis and simulation software, to assess the satellite's exposure to space radiation and its impact on electronic components.